February 9, 2021

 The key here is lowering the bar for entry.
 Snif sends out a 3-fragrance kit for $0 up-front.
 Customers then have 7 days to return unwanted scents, before being charged for kept product.
 Once they get the kit, customers are bought in.
 I imagine that somewhere near 100% of orders keep AT LEAST 1 of the 3 fragrances.
 While the amount of customers that keep all 3 might be higher than you think.
 All in all, it’s a unique model set to target younger consumers in a very competitive industry.

 There’s no “right way” to build your first-purchase experience.
 Membership Clubs, Go-to Products, Quizzes, Starter Packs, Trials, Discounts, etc. Different things work based on category and price point.
 But I do know this… Despite what The Cheesecake Factory will tell you, optionality is usually bad.
 If you’re trying to solve your own “first purchase mystery,” find a way to give your shoppers a map.
 Some maps even lead to buried treasure.

 Founder, Strategy & Digital at P48

 Let’s get coffee.
 Or skinny latte’s.
 Or fries.
 We don’t judge.Hello@P48marketing.com

 Should we have a form here?
 We saved our developer like 5 hours with this button (see how efficient we are?)
-So just send us a short message, and one of the Bennington brothers will give you a call.
+So just send us a short message and we’ll happily yell back.